 Doctors don't know exactly what causes eczema.
-The most common type of eczema -- atopic dermatitis -- resembles an allergy.
-But the skin irritation, which is more often seen in children rather than adults, is not an allergic reaction.
+The most common type, atopic dermatitis, resembles an allergy.
+But the skin irritation is not an allergic reaction.

-The current thinking is that eczema is caused by a combination of factors that include:
+Eczema is probably caused by a combination of things that may include:

-- activities that may cause skin to be more sensitive
+- Activities that make your skin more sensitive

 Eczema is not contagious.
-You or your children can't catch eczema by coming in contact with someone who has it.
+You can't catch eczema by coming in contact with someone who has it.